LIAAD/Time-Matters/README.md

 ##### Linux users
     If your user does not have permission executions on python lib folder, you should execute the following command: sudo chmod 111 /usr/local/lib/<YOUR PYTHON VERSION>/dist-packages/py_heideltime/HeidelTime/TreeTaggerLinux/bin/*

+## How to use Time-Matters
+We highly recommend you to resort to this [Python Notebook](notebook.ipynb) should you want to play with Time-Matters.
+In any case you can read the following sections to familiarize with Time-Matters.

 ## How to use Time-Matters-SingleDoc
 Time-Matters-SingleDoc aims to score temporal expressions found within a single text.
 Given an identified temporal expression it offers the user two scoring options: